Man City news: Goals galore! Pep Guardiola's side smash 100 score target for the season with Danilo strike against Huddersfield | Goal.com

 Manchester City might not be top of the Premier League this season, but that hasn’t stopped them from finding the back of the net with impressive frequency.

-In fact, with Danilo’s first-half strike against lowly Huddersfield Town on Sunday, they’ve become the first side in Europe to hit the 100 goal threshold across all competitions this campaign.
+In fact, with Danilo’s first-half strike during their 3-0 victory over lowly Huddersfield Town on Sunday, they’ve become the first side in Europe to hit the 100 goal threshold across all competitions this campaign.

 100 - Manchester City are the first team in the top five European leagues to score 100 goals in all competitions this season.
 Relentless. #HUDMCI